camunda/camunda-bpm-platform/qa/README.md

 mvn clean install -Pengine-integration,jboss,h2
 ```

-For using wildfly as the runtime container you have to additionally specify the wildfly version, either wildfly8, wildfly10, wildfly11, wildfly12 or wildfly13.
-Example:
+Here's another example for using wildfly as the runtime container:

 ```
-mvn clean install -Pengine-integration,wildfly,wildfly10,h2
+mvn clean install -Pengine-integration,wildfly,h2
 ```

 If you want to test against an XA database, just add the corresponding XA database profile to the mvn cmdline above.
 Example: